DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

     Show that every sequence contains a monotone subsequence and explain how this furnishes a new proof of the Bolzano--Weierstrass Theorem.
 ]

+#solution[
+  +
+    Zero peak terms:
+    $
+      (-1, -1/2, -1/3, -1/4, dots)
+    $
+    One peak term:
+    $
+      (0, -1, -1/2, -1/3, -1/4, dots)
+    $
+    Two peak terms:
+    $
+      (1, 0, -1, -1/2, -1/3, -1/4, dots)
+    $
+    Infinitely many peak terms, not monotone:
+    $
+      (1, 0, 1/2, 0, 1/3, 0, 1/4, dots)
+    $

+  +
+    First, in the case that we have finite peak terms, choose the term after the last peak term, call it $x_n_1$.

+    We know that we can find another term $x_n_2$ after that term ($n_2 > n_1$) such that $x_k > x_n$.
+    Otherwise, $x_n$ would be a peak term.
+    The same logic applies for all $n_k$ and $n_(k-1)$.
+    Thus, we have found a monotone increasing subsequence.

+    In the case that we have infinite peak terms, we simply choose our subset as the peak terms, since each one must be less than or equal to the previous peak term.
+    Thus this gives us a monotone decreasing subsequence.

+    Therefore, we can conclude that since every bounded sequence has a monotone subsequence, that subsequence is itself bounded and by MCT convergent.
+]

 #exercise[2.5.9][
   Let $(a_n)$ be a bounded sequence, and define the set
   $